Publication

 Conditions for direct marketing by e-mail to corporate subscribers

-Using the defined term “subscriber” to cover legal and natural persons, using or applying for usage of public electronic communications services, the ECA does not differentiate between individual or corporate subscribers with respect to the conditions for legally performing direct marketing by e-mail.
-Thus, corporate subscribers may be sent direct marketing e-mails only subject to their consent to that effect.
+Before the amendments to the ECA at the end of 2021, the legislation used the defined term “subscriber” to cover legal entities and natural persons, using or applying for usage of public electronic communications services and did not differentiate between individual and corporate subscribers with respect to the conditions for lawfully conducting direct marketing by e-mail.
+Thus, in relation to corporate subscribers direct marketing e-mails could be sent only subject to these subscribers’ consent.
+In 2021, a major change in the regulatory framework was adopted where subscribers in this context means only consumers – i.e., natural persons.

 Exemptions and other issues